 In chondroblastomas, MRI demonstrates extensive edema surrounding the lesion.
 The signal intensity on T1- and T2-weighted MRI images depends on the amounts of various components within the lesion.
 Most cases show variable intensity on T2-weighted images.

 The treatment of choice of chondroblastoma is surgical.
 It consists of complete surgical curettage with or without bone grafting, en bloc resection, or rarely, amputation.
-Surgical resection alleviates pain, avoids the propagation into the joint and adjacent soft tissues, diminishes the likelihood of recurrence and accurately establishes the diagnosis of chondroblastomas.
+Surgical resection alleviates pain, avoids propagation into the joint and adjacent soft tissues, diminishes the likelihood of recurrence, and accurately establishes the diagnosis of chondroblastomas.
 Surgical management depends on:

 In stage 1 (latent) or stage 2 (active), intralesional excision may be indicated.

 Stage 3 (aggressive) is an indication for marginal or wide resection.